How to Take Your Job Anywhere In The World

 Entrepreneurs

-Entrepreneurial nomads do what’s called “bootstrapping” and base their companies in areas such as Colombia, Thailand or Chiang Mai.
+Entrepreneurial nomads do what’s called “bootstrapping” and base their companies in affordable locations around the world.
 They pick an affordable commercial building and have more time and money to allocate to their venture.

 Whether you decide on remote work, freelancing or entrepreneurial endeavors, you also need to strategize for taking your work on the road.
 You can pick up and go, letting it all unfold with trust in the business and prosperity gods, but the more realistic option for success is planning before you make a move.
 Here are a few tips to get started.